a14a-org/mongodb-s3-backup/SETUP_REPO.md

 ## Step 1: Create a New Repository

 1. Go to your Git hosting provider (GitHub, GitLab, etc.) and create a new repository
+   - The repository should be created at: https://github.com/a14a-org/mongodb-s3-backup
 2. Do not initialize it with any files

 ## Step 2: Prepare Your Local Directory